 Casino gambling is not legal in Tennessee in any form, so residents must cross state lines to play slots, blackjack or other table games for real money.
 An online alternative is social casinos, where players are provided virtual coins for signing up and can win prizes through sweepstakes-style games.
 The games are free and can be played on the social casino’s website or through Facebook apps.

-Tennessee allows online gambling for sports betting, pari-mutuel wagering (though the state has no horse tracks or off-track wagering facilities) and Daily Fantasy Sports.
-There is no retail sports betting.
+Tennessee allows online gambling for sports, pari-mutuel wagering (though the state has no horse tracks or off-track wagering facilities) and Daily Fantasy Sports.

 There is no timetable.
 Legislation to allow any form of casino gambling in Tennessee is not a priority and seems far into the future.
 In fact, Gov. Bill Lee, in allowing the sports betting bill to become law, told state lawmakers that he appreciated their efforts to avoid building casinos in the state.
 Therefore, it'll take some time, if at all, for Tennessee online casinos to go live and start offering promotions similar to NJ online casino bonuses.